Ficool

 It did not promise a pleasant ride ahead.

-Before mustering the courage to enter, I took a last glance back, the figure of the newbie falling into my eye.
+Before entering the tunnel, I took a last glance back, the figure of the newbie falling into my eye.

-Still, it felt difficult to see Alexia as such.
+Still, it felt difficult to see Alexia as an experienced individual.
 She still had that hint of innocence in her that Authority Wielders could not afford.

-Noting this down for the future, the intent to inform Darron about this strengthened.
+Noting this down for the future, intending to inform Darron about this, to smoothen future indoctrinations.

-Maybe it was better to leave them in unknowingness than to inform them.
+Maybe it was better to leave them in ignorance than to inform them.

 One hand on the wall, tracing the path, I carefully walked forward, a trace of confidence in every step.